pom-pom27/infogempa/README.md

 Info Gempa App
 ===================================

-This app displays a list of recent earthquakes in the world from the U.S. Geological Survey (USGS) organization.
+This app displays a list of recent earthquakes in indonesia from the U.S. Geological Survey (USGS) organization.

 More info on the USGS Earthquake API available at: